Connect with others who understand.

 What Does HINE-2 Tell Doctors?

-This test helps doctors understand how well a child with SMA can carry out normal daily activities.
-This can provide clues about which types of therapies or assistive devices may be useful for improving quality of life.
+The HINE-2 helps doctors understand how well a child with SMA is able to carry out normal daily activities.
+This information can help doctors decide which therapies or devices might make daily life easier.

-HINE-2 is also useful for determining how a person’s motor function changes over time.
+This test also helps track how a child’s motor function changes over time.
 Doctors can measure a person’s baseline function — how well a child can complete motor skills when first diagnosed or before treatment.
 Then, motor function can be measured again during multiple follow-up visits.
 This helps doctors understand whether SMA is progressing.
-If doctors see that an infant is losing motor skills, this may be a sign that a different treatment plan is needed.
+If doctors notice that a baby is starting to lose motor skills, it may mean a different treatment plan is needed.

 The HINE-2 test is often used in SMA clinical trials.
-It has helped researchers both understand how SMA typically progresses and determine which developmental milestones can be reached by people with different SMA types.
+These research studies test how safe and effective new treatments are.
+Researchers have used the HINE-2 test to understand how SMA typically progresses and to identify which developmental milestones people with different SMA types can reach.

 HINE-2 has also been used in clinical trials for new SMA therapies.
 This test helps researchers see whether a particular treatment helps improve motor skills for people with SMA.
-For example, researchers used HINE-2 to measure whether Spinraza (nusinersen) was an effective treatment for SMA.
+For example, researchers used HINE-2 to measure whether nusinersen (Spinraza) was an effective treatment for SMA.
 This clinical study found that infants with SMA were better able to reach motor milestones after using this therapy.
+It’s also been used in trials for other therapies, too.

 How Is the HINE-2 Test Conducted?